carlacentenor/my-miscarriage/README.md

 MM is a personal project created to share testimonies of experienced miscarriages.

 ## Why?
 There is very little information that could help a menstruator prepare or just feel less alone.
-Since roughly 15 - 20% of all pregnancies ends with a miscarriage.
+Roughly 15 - 20% of all pregnancies in a miscarriage.
 According to UNICEF, every minute 258 babies are born - I leave it to you to estimate how many menstruators who had to go through a misscarriage.

 ## Webpage
 At the moment MM is having its skeleton created.
 The code is all over the place, but will be cleaned, modified and more effective as time passes.